What is Acne?

 Nonprescription Treatment for Acne

-Soap and water – Gently cleanse your face not more than two times a day as it can help with acne.
-However, it is not guaranteed that it will clear up acne and when it is already present.
+Soap and water – Gently cleansing your face not more than two times a day can help with acne.
+However, it’s not guaranteed that it will clear up the acne and one that is already present.
 But most of all create a skin-care routine, this will come a long way better than even using drugs.